 Note: “Global Colors” can be differentiated from the general colors by the little triangle that they have in their bottom right part.

 Select the “Global Color” and then, simply click on “Apply” to use the same color on this element as well.
 You can repeat this process for every element that you want to apply this “Global Color” to.

 Edit Global Colors

 Editing a “Global Color” can also be done in a few easy steps.

 Please keep in mind, that editing a “Global Color” means that the changes/modifications you bring to this color will be visible and applied to every element where the “Global Color” appears.

-So, for example, if you have a “Global Color” applied to several of your headings, paragraphs, icons etc. then, they will all be changed, once you finish editing one of them.
+So, for example, if you have a “Global Color” applied to several of your headings, paragraphs, icons, etc. then, they will all be changed, once you finish editing one of them.

-When you are trying to edit a "Global Color", you first just need to make sure you select an element which already has a "Global Color" applied to it and click on the “Colors” section from the left sidebar:
+When you are trying to edit a "Global Color", you first just need to make sure you select an element that already has a "Global Color" applied to it and click on the “Colors” section from the left sidebar: